 The largest school choice advocate organization in the nation.
 Investing expertise, strategy and infrastructure for school choice programs in various states.
 They are a good resource for news and research, such as their annual School Choice Yearbook.

-A research and educational think-tank promoting conservative, free-market policies.
-An excellent resource for news and research.
+A research and educational think-tank promoting conservative, free-market policies and School Choice.